Platform shoe: 1930s-1950s

+Prominent designers and manufacturers included Ferragamo, Perugia, who designed for Schiaparelli, and Delman, who employed Roger Vivier.
+Designers found that the platform sole offered an enlarged canvas for the addition of color and texture.
+The public soon learned that platform soles cushioned the foot and protected it from puddles and sand.
+American Vogue opined that some of the shoes looked "clumsy" but encouraged their adoption, particularly for streetwear, emphasizing their comfort and practicality compared to more delicate high heels.
+The diversity of styles available contributed to a surge in popularity during the late 1930s, with Life magazine estimating in 1939 that platforms made up fifteen percent of current footwear sold.

 In 1938, The Rainbow was a platform sandal designed by famous shoe designer Salvatore Ferragamo.
 “The Rainbow” was created and was the first instance of the platform shoe returning in modern days in the West.
 The platform sandal was designed for Judy Garland, an American singer, actress, and vaudevillian.
 This shoe was a tribute to Judy Garland's signature song “Over the Rainbow” performed in the Wizard of Oz in 1939.
 The shoe was crafted using uniquely shaped slabs of cork that were covered in suede to build up the wedge and gold kidskin was used for the straps.
 His creation was a result of experimentations with new materials because of wartime rationing during World War II.
 Traditionally heels were built up with leather, but because of the rationing of leather, he experimented with wood and cork The colors and design of this shoe still resemble modern shoe standards today.